seviu/swiftdaddy/Content/articles/Associated Types and Protocols.md

 }
 ```

 And that’s it.
-There is not really a lot of magic around associated types.
+There is not a lot of magic around associated types.
 They are just placeholders we can just fill with a `typealias`.